MirisWisdom/OpenSauce/BlamLib/Readme.Namespaces.txt

 	this namespace now only houses the interface used for dealing with vertex formats of the various games.
 Most Blam based games store their vertex data/streams in a compressed format, so Render provides utilities that work with LowLevel.XNA for de/compressing floating point data.
 Halo1, 2, 3, etc. I've taken the time to research their internal vertex stream descriptions to try and create a "standard" format which I could express in XML.
+	In the future we hope to add COLLADA file support, which will probably appear under this namespace.

 Scripting
 	Once upon a time...I meant to finish this system.
 Instead, I took the time I had at hand to work on standard interfaces for tag/cache data and various resource data, etc. In the end,